 I will continue the battle and fight forward to win.

-We lit the first candle last night.
+We lit the first candle.
 Hung the felt advent tree.
 Bit by bit, Christmas items emerge from the bowels of the house.

 Bit by bit aromas emerge from the bowels of those gathered in the living room.
 I cringe.